How to deploy a Docker container from a Git repository on a Kubernetes cluster

 Create a cluster in mogenius

-In your organization open "Clusters" and select "Create cluster."
-Fill in the form fields:
+In your organization open "Clusters" and select "Add cluster."
+Enter a display name for your cluster and confirm.

 Please note: This will create a management pane for a Kubernetes cluster in mogenius.
 It will not create an actual Kubernetes cluster.